wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/latency_and_bandwidth.md

 <p> </p>

-**[C.p1.3]** You need to transfer 148 MB of data through a network link with latency 1 ms, what bandwidth, in GB/sec, should be link have so that the data transfer takes 2.5 sec?
+**[C.p1.3]** You need to transfer 148 MB of data through a network link with latency 1 ms. What bandwidth, in GB/sec, should the link have so that the data transfer takes 2.5 sec?
 <div class="ui accordion fluid">
   <div class=" title">
     <i class="dropdown icon"></i>